nedbat/dinghy/README.rst

 Items can have additional options:

+- No activity is reported for bot users.
+Some applications act as real users, but should be ignored anyway.
+You can list those user names that should be considered bots in the ``bots`` setting.

 - Options for organization projects include:

   - ``home_repo`` is the owner/repo of the repo in which most issues will be